DataTalksClub/datatalksclub.github.io/_posts/2024-04-11-guide-to-free-online-courses-at-datatalks-club.md

 -   Part 1 covers machine learning algorithms implemented in Python, including Linear Regression, Classification, Decision Trees, Ensemble Learning, and Neural Networks.
 -   Part 2 focuses on deploying models using popular frameworks like Flask, TensorFlow, and Kubernetes.

+> You can find more information about the course on its [GitHub repository](https://github.com/DataTalksClub/machine-learning-zoomcamp).
+If you’re ready to join, sign up using this [form](https://airtable.com/appflP5cuR8bD5MIm/shryxwLd0COOEaqXo)

 ### Data Engineering Zoomcamp